best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Copyright indicates ownership of work.
 All material created by civil servants, ministers, government departments and their agencies are covered by [Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).
 It is not essential to include a copyright notice on your work, but doing so can help to avoid confusion around ownership.
+We recommend including one in government projects.

-Licences outline the conditions under which others may use, modify and/or redistribute your work.
+Licenses outline the conditions under which others may use, modify and/or redistribute your work.
-As such, including a licence with code is important for users and other developers alike.
+As such, including a license with code is important for users and other developers alike.
 This [online tool](https://choosealicense.com/) might help you to choose an appropriate license for your project.
 The Government Digital Service generally recommends using the [MIT license](https://opensource.org/licenses/MIT) for code and the